 <input id="__VIEWSTATE" type="hidden" name="__VIEWSTATE" value="/wEPDwUJNzg0MDMxMDA1D2QWAmYPZBYCZg9kF..." />

 Although very useful, ASP.NET View State frequently becomes quite large especially in situations where your ASP.NET application has grid controls and many other controls on pages.
-And, this is added to your HTTP request and response and that really slows down your ASP.NET response time to unbearable levels.
+This is added to your HTTP request and response and that really slows down your ASP.NET response time to unbearable levels.

 Another downside of heavy ASP.NET View State is the increased bandwidth usage that increases your bandwidth cost considerably.
 For example, if for each HTTP requests, you end up appending 60-100k of additional ASP.NET View State data, just multiply it by the total number of transactions and you’ll quickly see how much more it will cost you in bandwidth consumption.

 Finally, in some situations, there is a security risk with sending confidential data as part of ASP.NET View State.
-And, encrypting it before sending is also costly.
+Encrypting it before sending is also costly.

 To resolve all these problems you can cache ASP.NET View State on the web server and assign a GUID as its key in the cache.
-This GUID is then sent to the browser in hidden field and it comes back along with the next HTTP request and is used to fetch the corresponding ASP.NET View State from the cache.
-This reduces your payload sent to the browser which not only improves ASP.NET response time but also reduces your bandwidth consumption cost dramatically.
+This GUID is then sent to the browser in a hidden field and it comes back along with the next HTTP request and is used to fetch the corresponding ASP.NET View State from the cache.
+This reduces your payload sent to the browser, which not only improves ASP.NET response time, but also reduces your bandwidth consumption cost dramatically.

-And, if your ASP.NET application is running in a load balanced web farm then you must use a distributed cache.
+If your ASP.NET application is running in a load balanced web farm, then you must use a distributed cache.
 A stand-alone cache like ASP.NET Cache won’t work.
 NCache is an enterprise level distributed cache that provides ASP.NET View State caching module.
 In order to use it, you don’t need to do any programming.
 Just modify your ASP.NET web.config for it.